ipfs/fs-repo-migrations/README.md

 [![](https://img.shields.io/badge/freenode-%23ipfs-blue.svg?style=flat-square)](http://webchat.freenode.net/?channels=%23ipfs)
 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Migrations for the filesystem repository of ipfs clients
+> Migrations for the filesystem repository of ipfs nodes

-These are migrations for the filesystem repository of [ipfs](https://github.com/ipfs/ipfs) clients.
-This tool is written in Go, and developed alongside [go-ipfs](https://github.com/ipfs/go-ipfs), but it should work with any repo conforming to the [fs-repo specs](https://github.com/ipfs/specs/tree/master/repo/fs-repo).
+These are migrations for the filesystem repository of [ipfs](https://github.com/ipfs/ipfs) nodes.
+Each migration builds a separate binary that converts a repository to the next version.
+The `fs-repo-migrations` is a tool that downloads individual migrations from the ipfs distribution site and applies them in sequence to migrate the ipfs repository to the target version.
+This tool is written in Go, and developed alongside [go-ipfs](https://github.com/ipfs/go-ipfs).

 ## Table of Contents